Close Menu

 Eco-Lodge Borgarfjordur: A Sustainable Accommodation in West Iceland

 Eco-Lodge Borgarfjordur is a sustainable accommodation located in West Iceland, near the famous glacier of Langjokull.
 The lodge is designed to blend seamlessly into the surrounding landscape, and features 12 rooms, each with its own private balcony and stunning views of the surrounding landscape.
 Guests can enjoy the lodge’s restaurant, bar, and lounge, as well as its beautiful courtyard and garden.
-(See Also: Unique Places To Stay Near Redwood National Park?
-Unforgettable Stays)
+(See Also: Unique Places to Stay in Oregon and Washington?
+Hidden Gems Ahead)

 Unique Places to Stay in Iceland: Ice Hotels and Luxury Accommodations